Fullstack-LLC/Inbounder/README.md

 // The original single fields are still available for backward compatibility
 $originalToEmail = $email->to_email;  // 'john@example.com' (first To email)
 $originalToName = $email->to_name;    // 'John Doe'

+// The recipient_count column in the database is always kept in sync with the sum of all recipients, so you can filter or report on it reliably:
+$countFromDb = $email->recipient_count; // Always matches getTotalRecipientCount()
 ```

 **Email Address Parsing:**